SteveBronder/ideas/yae.md

 }
 ```

-An example base expression for elementwise expressions looks like the following.
+An example base expression for element-wise expressions looks like the following.
 You can see a full impl [here](https://github.com/stan-dev/math/blob/develop/stan/math/opencl/kernel_generator/elt_function_cl.hpp#L1) in Stan Math.

 ```cpp
 template<class T>